Allium 'Globemaster', globemaster onion

 globemaster onion

-Hybrid (parent species from Iran, Turkey, Central Asia)
+Hybrid of garden origin — parent species from Iran, Turkey, and Central Asia

 At a Glance